pisinger/scripts-lib/Get-AzureEndpoints/README.md

-Get-AzureEndpoints -IPv4 | where Region -like "*ger*" | ft -AutoSize Get-AzureEndpoints -IPv4 | where Region -like "*ger*" | where Name -like "sql" | ft Get-AzureEndpoints -IPv4 | where Region -like "*ger*"| select Subnets -Unique
+Get-AzureEndpoints -IPv4 | where Region -like "*ger*" | ft -AutoSize Get-AzureEndpoints -IPv4 | where Region -like "*ger*" | where Name -like "sql" | ft Get-AzureEndpoints -IPv4 | where Region -like "*ger*"| select Subnets -Unique Get-AzureEndpoints -IPv4 | where Name -like *ThreatProtection* | ft
 ```

 **Below examples with output shown**